zachcarter52/SweeteaApp/README.md

 ## Features
 - User authentication (Sign Up, Log In, Log Out) via AWS Cognito.
+- Browse the Sweetea menu of drinks, desserts and merchandise.
-- Browse a variety of boba tea options with customizable toppings.
+- Customize drinks with a variety of toppings.
+- Navigate the menu smoothly with search options and a favorites bar.
+- Create and modify a checkout cart, with options to 'favorite' an item.
+- Location search for nearest stores.
 - Secure order processing and confirmation using Square and Amazon RDS.
-- Smooth menu navigation using Jetpack Compose.
+- View account order history.

 ## Technologies Used
 - **Frontend:**
   - Kotlin
+  - Swift
   - Android Studio
+  - Xcode
   - Jetpack Compose
 - **Backend:**
   - AWS Amplify / Cognito for authentication